 Yes, if reported quickly, recovery is possible.

-Is sharing UPI PIN dangerous?
+Is sharing UPI PIN risky?

-Yes, especially in serious cases.
+Yes, especially in cases involving large amounts.

 How long does refund take?